 The worst time to buy scallops is after they have spawned because the adductor muscle is soft and discolored and sheds moisture easily.
 The best time to buy scallops is in the late summer when prices are low and the quality has improved following the spring spawn.
 Scallop meats are sold by count per pound, with a premium being paid for larger size meats (lower count per pound).
 The trick to sea scallops is to not pay $10/lb. for water.
 Dry scallops will feel sticky whereas a soaked scallop will feel soapy or slick.
 Although very small quantities of U.S. scallops are harvested inshore by divers, the term “diver” scallops refers to a dry scallop that has not been treated by sodium tripolyphosphate.
 The phosphates allow the scallop to hold more water, sometimes 20% more.
 Most scallops are treated using phosphates and even dry scallops are often washed in tripolyphosphate.
 Sea scallop raw meat coloration varies due to different types of algae they consume from a creamy white to a soft orangish color.

-Key sustainability sourcing notes for wild-caught U.S. and Canadian sea scallops based on 2014-2015 landings and the most recent MSC certifications and current Seafood Watch assessments:
+Key sustainability sourcing notes for wild-caught U.S. and Canadian sea scallops based on 2014-2016 landings and the most recent MSC certifications as of February, 2019:

-~90% of U.S. and Canadian sea scallop landings are MSC-certified (2 Canadian fisheries, 1 U.S. fishery) and meet the "Good Alternative (yellow)" rating (U.S. and Canada dredge-caught)
+~85% of U.S. and Canadian sea scallop landings are MSC-certified (2 Canadian fisheries, 1 U.S. fishery)

 Scallops are bivalves and their shells are held together by the adductor muscle, which is what American diners typically eat.
 The upper shell is a red-pink or brown color, and the lower shell is white or cream.
 Very few sea scallops (5-10 percent) are albinos.
 Unlike other bivalves, sea scallops can use their adductor muscle to open and close their shells, propelling themselves through the water.
 Scallops have about 60 eyes that line their mantle and can detect light and motion.